LGoodacre/context-sequencer/readme.txt

 * Hopefully the new Cyclone releases will be compatible soon.

-Once you have all the necessary externals, you need to declare zexy as a startup library (Edit --> Preferences --> Startup --> New) and declare the Context home folder as a path (Edit --> Preferences --> Path --> New).
+Once you have all the necessary externals, declare the main Context folder as a path (Edit --> Preferences --> Path --> New).
+You should also consider adding the text "-font-face normal" into the startup flags (Edit --> preferences --> Startup --> Startput Path).
+This fixes a bug in 0.47 where the text is bolded, which throws the float and symbol atom off in the main GUI.
+Hopefully this won't be necessary in later releases.

 Context does not currently work on L2Ork or Purr Data.